german/redis_orm/README.md

 When saving object standard ActiveModel's #valid? method is invoked at first.
 Then appropriate callbacks are run.
 Then new Hash in Redis is created with keys/values equal to the properties/values of the saving object.

 The object's id is stored in "model_name:ids" sorted set with Time.now.to_f as a score.
 So records are ordered by created_at time by default.
+Then record's indices are created/updated.

 ## Dirty